IamJackReed/psm/docs/experiments/experiments.md

 ---
 layout: default
-title: Understanding and Applying Scrum
+title: Experiments
-nav_order: 2
+nav_order: 3
 has_children: true
-permalink: docs/understanding-and-applying-scrum
+permalink: docs/experiments
 ---

-# Understanding and Applying Scrum
+# Experiments
 {: .no_toc }

  Each Professional Scrum Competency contains a number of focus areas.
 Labels are used throughput to help identify references, insights and coaching tips.